USF-Team/USFBOT/README.md

 Only USF Developers have access to this data and they are not allowed to send it anywhere.

 ## Where can we discuss about this Privacy Policy?
-You can send a mail to usfdiscordteam@gmail.com or ask in our Discord Server (https://dsc.gg/usfteam) through a support ticket
+You can send a mail to usfdiscordteam@gmail.com or ask in our Discord Server (https://dsc.gg/usfteam) through a support ticket.

 ## Changes in the privacy Policy
 It is your responsibility to always stay informed of the latest Privacy Policy.
 Even if you haven't read it beforehand, you may still be subject to punishment.